-'Honor-based' abuse encompasses incidents or crimes that have been committed to protect or defend the honor of the family and/or community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
-All forms of HBA are abuse and the School treats them as such.
+HBA encompasses incidents or crimes that have been committed to protect or defend the honor of the family and/or community, including female genital mutilation (FGM), forced marriage and practices such as breast ironing.
+All forms of HBA are abuse, and the School treats them as such.